 Sufjan Stevens

-Sufjan Stevens made his name with orchestral, maximalist folk albums about American states.
-Then his mother died — a woman who had largely been absent from his childhood, who struggled with addiction and mental illness — and he made Carrie & Lowell, which is fifty minutes of acoustic guitar and voice and grief so specific it feels intrusive to listen to.
-There are no flourishes, no orchestrations, no concept.
+His mother died.
+She'd been largely absent for most of his life, struggling with addiction and mental illness, and he made fifty minutes of acoustic guitar and voice and grief so specific it feels intrusive to listen to.
+No orchestrations, no concept, no flourishes.
 Just Stevens asking questions about a person he barely knew and loved anyway.
-It is the quietest thing on this list and the most devastating.
-If For Emma, Forever Ago is the Bon Iver record you return to most, this is the natural next step.
+The quietest thing on this list.
+If For Emma is the record you return to most, this is where it points.

 View on Amazon →